ai2cm/fv3net/README.md

 a fv3config dictionary, outdir is a google cloud storage location to put the resulting run directory, `docker_image` is the name of a docker image containing `fv3config` and `fv3gfs-python`, and `gcp_secret` is the name of the secret containing the google cloud platform access key (as a json file called `key.json`).
+For our VCM group this should be set to 'gcp_key'.
 Additional arguments are available for configuring the kubernetes job and documented in the `run_kubernetes` docstring.